ENG3103 Engineering Problem Solving Computations

 Yang, W-Y, Cao, W & Chong, T-S 2005, Applied numerical methods using MATLAB, J. Wiley, NJ.

-Books with “Programming” in the title focus on the MATLAB language and environment, while books with “Numerical Methods” in the title tend to have cursory introductions to the MATLAB language and environment.
+Books with “Programming” in the title focus on the MATLAB language and environment, while books with “Numerical Methods” in the title tend to have cursory introductions to the MATLAB language and environment and instead focus on a wider range of numerical methods.

 Student workload requirements